 Good memories are like jewels.
 Last night my husband and I started our summer chore list and one thing we have been wanting to do is organize the attic.
 We sectioned off the book box area, the Christmas decoration area, the memory area.
 I came across a shadow box of arrowheads collected over the years and of course my thoughts went to her.

-Abby and I were good arrowhead hunters.
+Abby and I were both good arrowhead hunters.
 As tree planters, we found quite a few in Texas, Mississippi, Alabama and Wisconsin.
-The shadow box is a collection of some of the best finds, not just chips.
-Next to one arrowhead I had pinned a piece of paper with my handwriting in fine point, “September 16, 1996, metaphysical collides with physical.”
-I recalled that fall evening in New York wandering out in a plowed field across from my mother’s house after a hard rainstorm.
+This shadow box is a collection of some of my best finds, not just chips.
+Next to one arrowhead I had pinned a piece of paper with my handwriting in black fine point, “September 16, 1996, metaphysical collides with physical.”
+I recalled finding that one in particular on a fall evening in New York after wandering out in a plowed field across from my mother’s house.
+I remembered a hard rainstorm had passed.
 I thought, “maybe I will find an arrowhead” and just as I was conscious of my inner voice, I looked down and right in front of my eyes was a complete arrowhead inches from my right foot!
 I couldn’t believe it!
 I was so excited I practically ran back and called Abby immediately.
-We laughed and I remember now that warm rare feeling of connection when you reach out to another human soul and it feels so much like home in the knowing they understand you exactly.
+We laughed and I can still remember now that warm feeling of connection when you reach out to another human soul and it feels so much like home in the knowing that they understand you exactly.
 They just understand.
 Priceless.

 Ingredients: 2/3 cup lightly toasted sesame seeds, 6 tablespoons of light corn syrup, 3/4 cup sliced or finely chopped pistachios, 1 1/4 cup all purpose flour, 6 tablespoons of ghee or clarified butter, 3 tablespoons warm water, 1/4 cup superfine sugar, 1/4 teaspoon dry active yeast